Right Arrow

 • Safety compliance issues

-Managers observe live data from shop floors, enabling immediate intervention for machine breakdowns, bottlenecks, or production delays.
+Managers observe live data from shop floors, allowing for timely intervention for machine breakdowns, bottlenecks, or production delays.
 Resource allocation optimization occurs when underutilized machines can be quickly reassigned, reducing downtime and increasing overall efficiency.

 This real-time capability directly addresses the reactive problem-solving culture that tires continuous improvement teams.
-Instead of firefighting after problems occur, you prevent them through immediate intervention.
+Instead of firefighting after problems occur, you address them through timely intervention.

 Measuring success: KPIs and continuous improvement metrics